mmmorris1975/aws-runas/README.md

 ### Running in EC2 metadata service mode

+*NOTE* in order to use this feature, aws-runas will need administrative access to configure a network interface on the system.
+This means that you will need to execute the aws-runas using `sudo` on Linux or MacOS, or with Administrator privileges on Windows

 As of version 1.1.0 aws-runas now supports the ability to mimic the EC2 instance profile credential provider, which should allow properly configured SDK clients to obtain role credentials from a local HTTP endpoint.
 This will enable use cases where a developer wishes to execute their code via an IDE, but it's cumbersome to setup the execution